lptrestka/Tray-Roomba-App/README.md

 3. Following successful install, open command prompt, terminal, or respective command line interface.

-4. Navigate to your new repository, for example: cd C:\Users\username\Desktop\Tray
+4. Navigate to your new repository, for example: cd C:\Users\username\Desktop\Tray-Roomba-App-main

 5. Run the program with the command: node .